 Next you will come upon The “Birch Garden”.
 This pretty spot was planted with Himalayan white birches and are set off gorgeously by deep green ground covers and dark bark paths.
 These trees are stunning sights even in winter.
 They turn bright yellow in fall, and are a gorgeous display to see.

-Look closely… there are always little treasures of nature everywhere you look.
+Look closely… there are always little treasures of nature everywhere you look at the Bloedel Reserve gardens!

 Next you will wander through “The Glen”, which has dozens of rare Rhododendrons planted under old growth forest.
 Some of these have huge leaves and were more than 15 feet tall!
 They bloom in late spring, but there was one red variety that still was hanging on to one last blossom!